benckx/vaporwave/README.md

 - Navigate local ROMs collection
 - Add device based on its SSH connection
-- Compare ROMs between local computer and devices
+- Compare ROMs between computer and devices
-- Compare save files between local computer and devices, and detect where the more recent save is stored
+- Compare save files between computer and devices, and detect where the more recent save files are stored
 - Download/Upload ROMs files from/to devices
 - Download/Upload save files from/to devices
-- Tested on [ArkOS](https://github.com/christianhaitian/arkos/wiki) with a RG351M device.
+- Tested on [ArkOS](https://github.com/christianhaitian/arkos/wiki) with a RG351M device